OPT-Mimic: Imitation of Optimized Trajectories for Dynamic Quadruped Behaviors: DISCUSSION

 \subsection{State Estimation and Sensor History}

-Another major limitation of this work is the lack of state estimation, and the generally small number of observation variables used to train and deploy the RL policy.
+Another major limitation of this work is the limited base state estimation.
 A large body of previous literature on RL robotic locomotion relied on model-based or learned state estimators to produce base velocity and height estimates to input into the policy \cite{anymal_terrain, cassie_UBC, cassie_slip, Laikago-Imitate2, solo12RL}, or used a history of sensor readings to replace or augment state estimation \cite{anymal_terrain, ANYmalRL, Laikago-Imitate}.
-Since the focus of this work is the control of motion variety and how this is affected by feedforward configuration, we limited observation variables to the bare minimum of joint positions and velocities, as well as the high quality orientation estimates produced by the Extended Kalman Filter onboard the Inertial Measurement Unit that we used.
+Since the focus of this work is the control of motion variety and how this is affected by feedforward configuration, we limited observation variables to the bare minimum of joint positions and velocities, as well as the high quality orientation estimates produced by the Inertial Measurement Unit that we used.
 Our results may be improved if our policy was additionally conditioned on the output of a state estimator or sensor history.